-Rabbits require a high quality diet containing less than 40% fibre with 10 to 12% protein for maintenance and 14% protein for reproduction.
+Rabbits require a high-quality diet containing less than 40% fibre with 10 to 12% protein for maintenance and at least 14% protein for reproduction.

 Rabbits are highly selective grazers, with a preference for plants or parts of plants with the highest nutritional content.

 Rabbits generally obtain water from green vegetation but will travel to drink if they can't obtain enough water from their diet.

 Like hares, caecotrophy (the re-ingestion of faecal material from the caecum) is a behaviour that is used by rabbits to gain the maximum amount of nutrients from their food.